 - any upcoming AACs are planned in good time (at least 8 weeks’ notice)

-- travel of College representatives be avoided and instead to utilise videoconference software to conduct interviews (provided employers can provide sufficient IT support to make these systems work well for interviewees and others)
+- travel of College representatives be avoided where possible and instead utilise videoconference software to conduct interviews

 - to contact us immediately if a College representative is no longer available to attend a forthcoming AAC